RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 Regular divergences:

 • Bullish.
-When the price moves down, forming a lower low, but the relative strength index moves up with higher lows, the price is expected to rise.
+When the price moves down, forming a lower low, but the relative strength index moves up with higher lows, this is an RSI bullish divergence; the price is expected to rise.

 • Bearish.
-When the price rises, forming higher highs, but the relative strength index moves down with lower highs, the price is expected to decline.
+When the price rises, forming higher highs, but the relative strength index moves down with lower highs, this is a bearish divergence in the RSI; the price is expected to decline.

 Hidden divergences:

 • Bullish.
-When the price rises with higher lows, but the relative strength index declines with lower lows, traders expect that the price will turn up.
+When the price rises with higher lows, but the relative strength index declines with lower lows, traders expect the price to turn up.

 • Bearish.
 When the price falls with lower highs, but the relative strength index moves upwards with higher highs, traders believe the price will decline.

-Another signal that traders can consider is failure swings of the RSI which predict a strong trend reversal.
-Although this is less common than the others, traders can add it to their list of tools.
+Another signal that traders can consider is failure swings of the RSI which occur before a strong trend reversal.
+Although it is less common than the others, traders can add it to their list of tools.

-The theory suggests that traders don’t consider price actions but look at the indicator alone.
+The theory suggests traders don’t consider price actions but look at the indicator alone.

 • Bullish reversal.
 A trend may turn bullish when the RSI breaks below 30, leaves the oversold area, falls to 30 but doesn’t cross it and rebounds, continuing to rise.